High-dose Chemotherapy and Stem Cell Transplantation

 While many cancers respond well to chemotherapy, some cancers—like those that have returned after treatment—require a higher dose of chemotherapy drugs.
 Because high-dose chemotherapy can be extremely damaging to your bone marrow, it can only be provided with a stem cell transplant (also called a bone marrow transplant).

-The UT Health Cancer Center is a premier cancer research and treatment facility and the only cancer center recognized by the National Cancer Institute (NCI) in Central and South Texas.
+The Cancer Center is a premier cancer research and treatment facility and the only cancer center recognized by the National Cancer Institute (NCI) in Central and South Texas.
 Many drugs and therapies that now are standard care for hematological (blood) diseases were developed at the cancer center.

 A stem cell transplant is a complex treatment that requires highly trained staff and specialized equipment.
 Our physicians in the Division of Hematology/Oncology specialize in this and other advanced treatments for:

 Our team of experts will give you undivided attention and the full benefit of their extensive skill.
 The cancer center also offers patients access to clinical trials that cannot be found anywhere else.